shuxin-03/election-blog/content/post/2024-11-13-week-10/index.markdown

 Hypothesis: Lower turnout among traditionally Democratic voters, possibly due to dissatisfaction with the administration’s handling of difficult issues such as the [Gaza conflict](https://www.reuters.com/world/us/inside-democratic-rebellion-against-biden-over-gaza-war-2024-02-27/), reduced Harris's vote share.

-Test: Compare turnout rates by demographic groups in 2024 to previous elections using voter file data and assess whether historically Democratic demographics (such as younger voters and minority ethnic groups) had a notable decline in turnout.
+Test: Compare turnout rates by demographic groups in 2024 to previous elections using voter file data and assess whether historically Democratic demographics (such as younger voters and minority ethnic groups) had a decline in turnout.

 **4. Adjusting for airwar**